 Response to violations

 Violations of this policy may result in removal from campus, police arrest, and/or criminal charges.
 Members of the University community are subject to judicial review and disciplinary sanctions.
 Students will be subject to procedures established in the Code of Student Rights and Responsibilities.
 Faculty and staff disciplinary procedures will be processed according to guidelines established in the Faculty Handbook and the Employee Handbook.
 Any police arrest and criminal charges of students, faculty, or staff are separate from University judicial review or disciplinary sanction.

-All commercial expressive activities will be subject to the restrictions found in this policy and the restrictions found in the Advertising, Distribution, Solicitation and Facilities Usage Policy.
+All commercial expressive activities will be subject to the restrictions found in this policy and the restrictions found in the Commercial Advertising, Sales, Solicitation and Facilities Usage Policy.